umich-brcf-bioinf/2021-10-18-UM-SWC-Lessons/_episodes/04-r-data-analysis.md

 Now we get a similar Warning message as before, but the outputted table looks better.

+> ## Warnings and Errors:
-> **Warnings and Errors:**It's important to differentiate between Warnings and Errors in R. A warning tells us, "you might want to know about this issue, but R still did what you asked".
-An error tells us, "there's something wrong with your code or your data and R didn't do what you asked".
-You need to fix any errors that arise.
+> It's important to differentiate between Warnings and Errors in R.
+> - A __warning__ tells us, "you might want to know about this issue, but R still did what you asked".
+> - An __error__ tells us, "there's something wrong with your code or your data and R didn't do what you asked".
+>
+> You need to fix any errors that arise.
 Warnings, are probably best to resolve or at least understand why they are coming up.
-{.callout}
+{: .callout}

 We can resolve this warning by telling `read_csv()` what the column names should be with the `col_names()` argument where we give it the column names we want within the c() function separated by commas.
 If we do this, then we need to set skip to 2 to also skip the column headings.